 According to research studies, yoga improves pulmonary functions in healthy individuals and reduces the risk of respiratory diseases in the future (9).

 It is also believed that pranayama can improve respiratory breathing capacity by increasing your chest wall expansion and forcing expiratory lung volumes.

 Along with flexibility, yoga also carries strength-building capacity.
 There are certain poses that work similarly to ‘power poses,’ making you feel powerful.

 These poses affect your physical as well as psychological state.
 The daily practice of these yoga poses can improve your strength and endurance (10).

 Yoga enhances your physical fitness.
 Various postures of yoga help you to tone your muscles and build flexibility.
 With complete body movement, yoga releases tightness and soreness from muscles.

 A 12-week-long Hatha yoga study revealed that yoga could help you gain muscular strength, endurance, and flexibility (11).

 8. Increases positivity

 Your thoughts affect your mental and physical health.
-Yoga aims to minimize wandering of your mind with awareness and focussed attention.
+Yoga aims to minimize the wandering of your mind with awareness and focused attention.

 You learn to accept your thoughts and let them go without judging.
 It helps you develop compassion and gratitude, creating a positive impact on your life.